hljodbokasafnid/Ascanius/README.md

 - Aeneas https://github.com/sillsdev/aeneas-installer/releases

-Aeneas has seperate requirements that come with the aeneas-installer but can be installed seperately using pip.
+Aeneas has its own requirements that come with the aeneas-installer but can also be installed seperately using pip.

 - eSpeak
 - FFmpeg